vrnsky/wbrms-inventory-service/README.md

 # wbrms-inventory-service
-Service to help contorl your stocks
+Service to help control your stocks